-Using your Instant Pot doesn’t have to be scary!
-This will relieve your stress and get the pressure cooker out of your pantry and onto your cupboard!
-Use this Instant Pot Quick Reference Guide to help simplify your cooking experiences with your pressure cooker.
+Using your pressure cooker shouldn't be scary!
+This will help relieve your stress and get it out of your pantry and onto your cupboard!
+Use this Instant Pot Quick Reference Guide to simplify your cooking experiences.

 Instant Pot Quick Reference Guide

 Pressure cooking has received a major update lately.
-Pressure cookers have become a fantastic stress-free way of cooking great meals quickly!
+It has become a fantastic stress-free way of cooking great meals quickly!

 - Instant Pot - 6 Qt 7-in-1 Multi-Use Programmable Pressure Cooker, Slow Cooker, Rice Cooker, Steamer, Sauté, Yogurt Maker and Warmer

 - Cosori - 6 Qt Premium 8-in-1 Programmable Multi-Cooker (Pressure Cooker, Rice Cooker, Steamer, Warmer, Etc.)